Dawnki/laroute/README.md

 }
 ```

-  3. call the generator to get the route statements
+3.call the generator to get the route statements

 ```php
     $generator =  new \dawnki\laroute\Generate();